Beauty Products in Japan’s Drugstores – Facial Care (Part 3A)

 A) Biore Facial Foam

-We didn’t bring a facial cleanser when we were travelling around Japan and hence bought Biore Facial Foam (¥398, S$5) to use.
+We didn’t bring a facial cleanser when we were travelling around Japan, and hence bought Biore Facial Foam (¥398, S$5) to use.
 Hubby and I LOVE IT.
 It smells good and cleanses well.
-And it’s suitable during the winter when we were there and in the humidity of Singapore.
-But to my chagrin, it contains paraben. :( If you are still interested, they have four tubes for different types of skin:
+And it’s suitable during the winter when we were there, and in the humidity of Singapore.
+But to my chagrin, it contains parabens. :( If you are still interested, they have four tubes for different types of skin:

 B) Kanebo’s Suisai Beauty Clear Powder